 I was born in 1979 in Belfast, Maine.
-At age 2 my family moved to Los Angles, California, where I lived until the age of 12 when we returned to Maine and settled in Bath.
+At age 2 my family moved to Los Angeles, California, where I lived until the age of 12 when we returned to Maine and settled in Bath.
 All through my life I made frequent visits to my parents' home state of Louisiana.
 In 1998 I graduated from Morse High School.
-I attended Colby-Sawyer College and majored in Graphic Design and Painting, studying under Professor John Botte.
+I attended Colby-Sawyer College in New Hampshire, majored in Graphic Design and Painting, studying under Professor John Botte.
 After graduating with a BFA in 2002, I moved to Portland, Maine.
-For many years I've worked as a graphic designer at a printing company in downtown Portland.
-In addition to being an artist, I love my role as both husband and father.
+For many years I've worked as a graphic designer at a printing company in downtown Portland and now a production manager for an online publisher.
+In addition to being an artist, I love my role as father.
 As an artist my main goal is to create new work and to have it on public display.

 all materials copyright © 2006-2023 neill ewing-wegmann, all rights reserved.

 do not use these images in any way without permission